williamslab/ped-sim/README.md

 Basic usage:
 ------------

+    ./ped-sim -d <in.def> -m <map file> -o <out_prefix> --intf <filename>

+To use a non-interference crossover model, i.e., a Poisson model, use:

+    ./ped-sim -d <in.def> -m <map file> -o <out_prefix> --pois

+The above both produce three output files: `[out_prefix].seg` containing IBD segments, `[out_prefix].fam`, a PLINK format fam file with all simulated relatives, and `[out_prefix].log`, a log of what Ped-sim printed to stdout.

+With the above input options, Ped-sim does not produce genetic data, but only IBD segments for artificial (ungenotyped) relatives.
+To simulate relatives with genetic data (and using crossover interference modeling), run:

     ./ped-sim -d <in.def> -m <map file> -i <in.vcf/in.vcf.gz> -o <out_prefix> --intf <filename>

-To use a non-interference crossover model, i.e., a Poisson model, use:

-    ./ped-sim -d <in.def> -m <map file> -i <in.vcf/in.vcf.gz> -o <out_prefix> --pois

-The simulator produces four output files: `[out_prefix].vcf` (or `[out_prefix].vcf.gz`), `[out_prefix].bp`, `[out_prefix].fam`, and
+Which will generate a fourth output file, `[out_prefix].vcf` (or `[out_prefix].vcf.gz`),

-`[out_prefix].log`.
-Descriptions of each of these input and output files are below.
-Run `ped-sim` without arguments to see a full listing of options.
-This document describes all options with the non-required options described at the end.
+Run `ped-sim` without arguments to see a summary of options.
+This document gives a detailed description of the input and output files and all options.

 ### Quick start

-To use Ped-sim to simulate from `example/second_deg.def`:
+To use Ped-sim to simulate from the def file `example/second_deg.def`:

 1. Obtain a genetic map.
-For humans, see [below](#map-file) for links and code for generating a sex-specific map.
+For humans, links and code to generate a sex-specific map in Ped-sim format are [below](#map-file).
 2. Run Ped-sim:

-        ./ped-sim -d example/second_deg.def -m refined_mf.simmap -i /dev/null \
+        ./ped-sim -d example/second_deg.def -m refined_mf.simmap \
           -o output --intf interfere/nu_p_campbell.tsv

-This uses the [below](#map-file) genetic map, [human crossover interference parameters](https://www.nature.com/articles/ncomms7260) stored here in `interfere/`, and uses `/dev/null` in place of an input VCF file so includes no genetic data.
-If your OS lacks `/dev/null`, create an empty file to pass in for the `-i` parameter.
-The `output.bp` file is the primary result of this run; it records which samples carry each haplotype.
-This is not the same as IBD segments, and we will be adding the generation of these segments later.
+This uses the [below](#map-file) genetic map, and [human crossover interference parameters](https://www.nature.com/articles/ncomms7260) stored in `interfere/`.
+The `output.seg` file is the primary result of this run and lists the IBD segments the samples share.
+It does not include any input genetic data and so does not produce any output genetic data.

 ------------------------------------------------------

 Compiling
 ---------

-To compile the ped-sim program, most Linux/Unix-based users should simply be able to type
+To compile the Ped-sim program, most Linux/Unix-based users should simply be able to type

     make